Gabe Perreault earns promotion, makes impact in Rangers’ win over Flyers

 “We liked Gabe’s game, we thought he was playing really well, we thought we’d give it a shot,” Sullivan said afterward, looking very much like the cat who ate the canary.
 “I had this conversation with you guys before the game, so it’s probably nothing that you didn’t expect, so when you saw it, I hope that’s proof that I’m speaking the truth to you guys.”

 Perreault’s elite hands, vision and hockey sense probably meant that he wasn’t going to stay in the minors for long.
-Yet his effectiveness and confidence on the ice against the Flyers, even when tasked with tough matchups and creating offense in big moments, have to have Sullivan thinking his prized rookie is ready for more responsibility going forward.
+Yet his effectiveness and confidence on the ice against the Flyers, even when tasked with tough matchups and creating offense in big moments, must have Sullivan thinking his prized rookie is ready for more responsibility going forward.

 One of Sullivan’s responsibilities is developing the younger players on the roster — particularly Perreault, the organization’s top prospect.
-It’s looking like Perreault is more than ready to make his coach’s job much easier.
+It’s looking like Perreault is more than ready to make his coach’s task much easier.